smcgdub/MS4_In_Safe_Hands/README.md

 **IMAGES**

-* All of the imagery i used for the website was taken from Unsplash.
+* Some of the imagery i used for the website was taken from Unsplash.
 Unsplash is a platform powered by a community of creators that have provided hundreds of thousands of their own photos for others to use in their projects free of charge as long as they abide by the Unsplash licence terms and conditons.
 These T&C's can be viewed by clicking [Here](https://unsplash.com/license)

 #### **1.5 - Wire Frames** ####